EliaTG/ChatApp/README.md

 # Luxchat Aplication
-This is a code repository for a real time chat app called Luxchat  which offers flexible chat options for friends, family and work teams.
+This is a code repository for a real time chat app called Luxchat  which offers User friendly interface, flexible chat options for friends, family and work teams.
--User friendly interface
--flexible chat options

 Tech stack: REACT, Chat Engine and Firebase.